 Examples of acceptable financial sources include:

 - Any combination of approved student loans

 - A one-time per-semester credit card payment through the TuitionPay in Full plan

 - Documented federal and state aid

 NOTE: If the school has not received the results of the student’s FAFSA prior to the completion of the promissory note, the estimated federal financial aid cannot be used to complete the promissory note.
-If the student is not able to demonstrate a financial plan, and/or no student promissory note has been signed, he or she will be administratively withdrawn (i.e. the student will not be allowed to attend classes, rehearsals, auditions or participate in any other conservatory activities).
-In addition, he/she will not be allowed to move into conservatory housing nor use a meal plan.
+If the student is not able to demonstrate a financial plan, and/or no student promissory note has been signed, he or she will be administratively withdrawn (i.e., the student will not be allowed to attend classes, rehearsals, auditions, or participate in any other Conservatory activities).
+In addition, he/she will not be allowed to move into Conservatory housing or use a meal plan.

 When a student signs a promissory note, that student has the first 10 class days to complete the financial plan outlined in the promissory note.
-A student who presents a viable financial plan can sign a promissory note up until the end of the ninth day of class.
-However, all promissory notes have to be fulfilled by the end of the tenth day of class.
-If the requirements outlined in the promissory note are not met by the end of the tenth day of classes, the student will be administratively and academically withdrawn from classes, housing, the meal plan, and all other conservatory activities, including auditions and rehearsals.
-If a student is in conservatory housing and/or on a meal plan, he/she will have to vacate the room and can no longer use the meal plan.
-The student must vacate his/her room by the third day after the tenth day of classes.
+A student who presents a viable financial plan can sign a promissory note up until the end of the ninth day of classes.
+However, all promissory notes have to be fulfilled by the end of the 10th day of classes.
+If the requirements outlined in the promissory note are not met by the end of the 10th day of classes, the student will be administratively and academically withdrawn from classes, housing, the meal plan, and all other Conservatory activities, including auditions and rehearsals.
+If a student is in Conservatory housing and/or on a meal plan, he/she will have to vacate the room and can no longer use the meal plan.
+The student must vacate his/her room by the third day after the 10th day of classes.